 The Organization leases its office and facilities space and certain equipment under operating lease agreements.
-The office and facilities space lease is payable monthly at \$9,146 and is subject to an annual increase of 5%.
+The office and facilities space lease is payable monthly at \$9,604 and is subject to an annual increase of 5%.
 The Organization is also responsible for taxes, insurance, and utilities.
 The lease expires September 30, 2021.
+Subsequent to year end, the lease was extended to September 30, 2022.
 The equipment leases are payable monthly at rates between \$350 and \$428, and expire at various times through October 2022.
-Rental expense under non-cancelable operating leases was \$113,822 and \$110,018 for the years ended December 31, 2018 and 2017, respectively.
+Rental expense under non-cancelable operating leases was \$109,261 and \$113,822 for the years ended December 31, 2019 and 2018, respectively.

-Future minimum lease payments under non-cancelable operating leases for years ending December 31, are approximately:
+Future minimum lease payments under non-cancelable operating leases for years ending December 31, are as follows: